MatthewKennedy/compo/README.md

 ### ERBV Aims to:

-- Get back to HTML & CSS, generating HTML from a Ruby Class alienates FE devs.
+- Get back to HTML & CSS.
+(Generating HTML from a Ruby Class alienates FE devs).
 - Borrow some of the nice co-location architecture for Vue/React.
 - Provide a modern CSS first themeable components without scoping the component to death with CSS classes.